-While I am not an expert, I have had the opportunity to work with 6th graders for many years…roughly 15 years, so while I may not be an expert, I do know a thing or two about building trust and rapport with them.
+While I am not an expert, I have been teaching 6th graders for many years…roughly 15 years, so while I may not be an expert, I do know a thing or two about building trust and rapport with them.
 It is a grade level that I love!
 Like any grade, 6th grade is NOT for everyone.
 I can’t tell you how many times someone has asked, “What grade do you teach?”
 When I respond, “6th grade!”
 I get comments like:

 - “Bless you!”

 - “You must be a saint!”

 - “How do you do it?”

 Frankly, I share those same sentiments with preschool and kindergarten teachers.
 The bottom line is that, as teachers, much of our experience begins with how well we communicate and empathize with our students.
 Getting the most out of our students requires us to recognize and adapt to their needs and, in some ways, their expectations of us as teachers.